vlasslavic/eCommerce_Project/README.md

 This folder contains the files and folders that are required every couple of weeks from our teacher.

 ## [Website](/Website)
-This folder contains the htdoc includinc all project folders, files and images that are required for the correct running of this project.
+This folder contains the htdoc including all project folders, files and images that are required for the correct running of this project.

 ## Copyright and License